Aoifelundberg/HPQC/week4/README.md

 # Step 4 #
 After adding in code to time the function it was found that the timing was relatively inconsistant.
 Times were always <0.0004s, however there was a wide range of time values.
 More processors did not appear to impact the run time, in fact run time was considerably less for larger inputs in some cases.

+## Part 2 ##
+A program named pingpong.c was created which implemented the pseudocode logic as described in the assignment.
+This program took an input number of pings and calculated the elapsed time and average time per round trip, using send and receive functions.

+2 processors were required to run this program.
+The number of pings were varied and the output time value did seem to converge slightly with much larger inputs.
+The smaller the imput number of pings were, the quicker the program ran.

+This program was then modified to take two inputs, this was done in order to create and initialise an array of the variable size.
+The array was transmitted back and forth between client and root as required, like a ping pong action.
+The array used incremental values between 8B and 2MiB, the number of elements required were calculated by dividing the number of Bytes by 4.
+It was divided by 4 as an integer value is 4 Bytes.
+The formula would be: Total number of elements = Data size/size of element.
+The number of input elements were plotted against the total time elapsed and the average time taken for one round trip.
+This was done to find the latency and bandwidth.
+Latency was detemined by the Y-intercept when the time per round trip was plotted against the number of elements.
+In this case the latency was 0.00015s.
+Bandwidth was detemined from the slope of the line created when the total elapsed time taken to run the program was plotted against the number of elements.
+This bandwidth was determined to be 7.7E-09.